Liouville quantum gravity as a mating of trees: Trees determine embedding

 Using terms that we will define in Section~\ref{subsec::distortionlemma}, this amounts to scaling the embedding so that $\eta'([-1,1])$ (together with the set of points disconnected from $\infty$ by $\eta'([-1,1])$) has ``harmonic center'' zero and ``outer conformal radius'' one.
 In a certain conformal sense (see Section~\ref{subsec::distortionlemma}) this means that $\eta'([-1,1])$ has the same size and center as the unit disk.
 Given this embedding in $\C$, we will not expect that the quantum cone marked point $\eta'(0)$ is exactly equal to $0$.
 However, the ``infinite'' endpoint of the cone will be $\infty$ as usual.

-We have already shown in Section~\ref{sec::brownian_boundary_length} that $(\C, h, \eta')$ determines the Brownian motion pair $(L_t, R_t)$ indexed by $t \in \R$.
-The aim of this section is to show that $(L_t, R_t)$ a.s.\ uniquely determines the triple $(\C, \mu_h, \eta')$ up to a rotation of $\C$.\footnote{The question of whether $\mu_h$ determines $h$ will not be addressed in this paper; however, the third author has a work in progress with Nathanael Berestycki and Xin Sun that will show that $\mu_h$ indeed a.s.\ determines $h$.
-We remark that it is not difficult to imagine that $\mu_h$ might determine $h$.
-One could mollify $\mu_h$ by smooth bump function supported on an $\epsilon$ radius ball, and thus obtain a measure with a smooth density function --- the logarithm of which might be a good approximation for $\gamma h$, and might perhaps a.s.\ converge to $\gamma h$ (modulo additive constant) as $\epsilon \to 0$.} (The scaling and translation are otherwise determined by the requirement that $F$ can be written as in~\eqref{eqn::Flaurent}.)
+We have already shown in Section~\ref{sec::brownian_boundary_length} that $(\C, h, \eta')$ determines the Brownian motion pair $(L, R)$ indexed by $t \in \R$.
+The aim of this section is to show that $(L, R)$ a.s.\ uniquely determines the triple $(\C, \mu_h, \eta')$ up to a rotation of $\C$.
+Combining with \cite{berestycki2014equivalence}, this implies that the path-decorated quantum surface $(\C,h,0,\infty,\eta')$ is a.s.\ determined by $(L,R)$.